World IBD Day 2022: 20 years of living with Ulcerative Colitis

 Music Festivals are the highlight of the year for many people.
 Glastonbury, Reading, and Bestival, are some of the many events dedicated to good music and a good time.
 My friends attend at least one of these festivals every year, and they always extend the invitation to me.

-Well, I am about to explain what turns my festival dream in to a nightmare.
+Well, I am about to explain what turns my festival dream into a bit of a nightmare.

 I was diagnosed with Ulcerative Colitis (UC) when I was twelve years old.
 I don’t talk about it very often, because a) I don’t want to, b) I still don’t know how to effectively explain the condition to people, and c) I feel that patriarchal society doesn’t like it when I, a young woman, have to admit to being human and having bowel movements.

 Ulcerative Colitis is a form of Irritable Bowel Disease (IBD).
 It is a chronic illness where the colon and rectum become inflamed.
 There is no known cause and no known cure for the condition.
 It can range from mild to severe.
 Fortunately, I am a mild case, but I rely on daily medication to keep my symptoms at a manageable level.
-Symptoms can vary, but when I’m experiencing a relapse – it’s an absolute bastard (accurate use of medical terminology there.)
+Symptoms can vary, but when I’m experiencing a relapse it makes life really difficult.
 If you’re squeamish, I suggest you don’t look at the list of symptoms below:

 • Severe diarrhoea (up to twenty times in the space of 2 hours – sometimes lasts all day)